AG Mark Herring sues Purdue Pharma, alleges company profited from opioid epidemic

 “For decades, Purdue Pharma has amassed a fortune and built an empire on suffering and lies about the dangers of its drugs and its central role in creating and profiting from the deadliest drug epidemic in American history.
 The opioid crisis that is touching so many Virginia families is the direct and foreseeable result of Purdue’s complex, large-scale, and years-long campaign of deception.
 For too long Purdue has ignored its moral and legal responsibilities, while working overtime to boost the sale of its opioids by increasing the number of doctors who prescribe, increasing how much they prescribe, increasing the number of people asking for and taking opioids, and increasing the amount they take.
 I have filed suit to stop the lies, to stop the perverse incentives that have pumped millions of pills into Virginia, and to stop the heartbreak and loss of life.”

+“We share the Attorney General’s concern about the opioid crisis.
+We are disappointed, however, that in the midst of good faith negotiations with many states, the Attorney General has decided to pursue a costly and protracted litigation process.
+We will continue to work collaboratively with the states toward bringing meaningful solutions to help address this public health challenge.

+We vigorously deny the commonwealth’s allegations and look forward to presenting our substantial defenses to these claims.”

-The suit details a number of allegations against Purdue in relation to the lies the company made about the effectiveness and safety of its drugs:
+The suit details a number of allegations against Purdue in relation to the claims the company made about the effectiveness and safety of its drugs:

 - The company lied about risks of prescription opioid addiction.